 This isn’t always an option but if you can invest in a lighter extruder this will definitely help with the issue of ghosting.
 Some people have dual extruder printers but don’t use both extruders, so removing one of them will help lighten the moving weight.

 The video below nicely illustrates how different component weight affects the occurrence of ghosting.
-It’s done by changing the rods (carbon fibre, aluminium, and steel) and using the ghosting test to observe differences.
+It’s done by changing the rods (carbon fiber, aluminum, and steel) and using the ghosting test to observe differences.

 Adjust your Acceleration and Jerk Settings